-- Share the draft of your proposal with your department chair or program lead/director in advance of submission and obtain a 1-page endorsement letter from him/her.
+- Share the draft of your proposal with your department chair/director in advance of submission and obtain a one-page endorsement letter from them that includes details on how the program will be supported and is tied to the outreach and engagement mission of the department/campus program.
 This is an important part of your application.
 Upload the letter with your online submission.
 (1-page limit)

-Note: If the faculty applicant is also a chair/director, they cannot endorse their own project.
-Please have a dean or associate dean submit a letter on their behalf.
+Note: If the faculty applicant is also a chair/director, the applicant cannot endorse their own project.
+Please have a dean or associate dean submit a letter on the applicant's behalf.

 Allowable Budget Items